-Congress goes on lockdown as Trump supporters storm the Capitol building
+Congress goes on lockdown as pro-Trump rioters storm the Capitol building

 — ELIJAH SCHAFFER (@ElijahSchaffer) January 6, 2021

-Today’s events in are shocking, but seem less surprising through the lens of social media, which has been promoting today’s convergence on the capital, and the use of violence, for weeks.
+Today’s events are shocking, but seem less surprising through the lens of social media, which has been promoting today’s convergence on D.C., and the use of violence, for weeks.

 Earlier today on the right-wing social media site Parler, many posters were promoting armed revolution in Washington.